rsharifnasab/my-teaching/git/README.md

 # Merge conflict

--   what if we can't merge?
+-   What if we can't merge?
 -   some developers changed the same file
 -   somebody should merge 2 versions
 -   with the help of a merge-tool